“You only live once, but if you do it right, once is enough” – Mae West

 This week we look at what a Fintech is and what they do and specifically how the Bond Exchange fits into this category.
 Broadly, the term “financial technology” can apply to any innovation in how people transact business, from the invention of digital money to double-entry bookkeeping.
 Since the internet revolution and the mobile internet/smartphone revolution, however, financial technology has grown explosively, and fintech, which originally referred to computer technology applied to the back office of banks or trading firms, now describes a broad variety of technological interventions into personal and commercial finance.
 In terms of the Bond Exchange, it has created technology to facilitate next generation financial transactions for the bond market.
 Through various interfaces it has established how current and future generations will invest in fixed income.

 Australian Bond Exchange Pty.
 Ltd. (“ABE”) provides both general and specific financial product advice.
-This document and any information, advice or recommendation has been provided by ABE without taking account of your objectives, financial situation or needs.
+This document and any information, advice or recommendation has been provided by ABE without taking into account your objectives, financial situation or needs.
 Because of this, you should before acting on any information, advice or recommendation from ABE consider the appropriateness of the information, advice or recommendation, having regard to your objectives, financial situation and needs.
 If this document, or any information, advice or recommendation, relates to the acquisition, or possible acquisition, of a particular financial product, you should obtain a product disclosure document relating to the product and consider the document before making any decision about whether to acquire the product.
 ABE, its directors, representatives, employees or related parties may have an interest in any companies or entities, or any financial product issued by companies and entities, and may earn revenue from the sale or purchase of any financial product, referred to in this document or in any information, advice or recommendation.
 Neither ABE, nor any of its directors, representatives, employees, or agents, make any representation or warranty as to the reliability, accuracy, or completeness, of this document or any information, advice or recommendation.
 Nor do they accept any liability or responsibility arising in any way (including negligence) for errors in, or omissions from, this document or any information, advice or recommendation.
 Any reference to credit ratings of companies, entities or financial products must only be relied upon by a “wholesale client” as that term is defined in the Corporations Act 2001 (Cth).
 ABE strongly recommends that you seek independent accounting, financial, taxation, and legal advice, tailored to your specific objectives, financial situation or needs, prior to making any investment decision.
 ABE does not make a market in the securities or products that may be referred to in this document.